 - No aid is allowed from a moving vehicle.

-- For the safety of all – any runner dropping out must notify a volunteer at a manned aid station (or the finish line).
+- For the safety of all – any participant dropping out must notify a volunteer at a manned aid station (or the finish line).
 Failure to do so may result in ban from future races.

 - Use of trekking poles or headphones (walkmans, radios, etc.) is NOT ALLOWED due to sharing the trails with mountain bikers who may be passing you.

-- .
-Check point/aid station cut-off times are non-negotiable.
+- Check point/aid station cut-off times are non-negotiable.